decyphertek-io/decyphertek/docs/technotes/Droidian.md

 ---------
 "A container-based approach to boot a full Android system on regular GNU/Linux systems running Wayland based desktop environments."

 * Issues: Uses older verison of Lineage, need to find out how to Upgrade the the latest version.
+* Does eSIM work?
+* How do I install MicroG ?
+Do I instead use Lineage OS for MicroG?

 Qemu:
 -----